gdbooks/LegacyOpenGL/Chapter5/move_and_rotate.md

             // No need to rotate for this example GL.Scale(1, 0.5, 1);

             // Notice we set the light position and direction here!
+            // All other factors can be set elsewhere, but these two
+            // rely on world position data, we MUST set them here!
             GL.Light(LightName.Light0, LightParamater.Position, lightPosition);

         GL.PopMatrix(); // Pop Flashlight